spacetelescope/romancal/docs/roman/source_detection/description.rst

-By default, the resulting source catalog will be temporarily attached to the output ImageModel in the `meta.source_catalog.tweakreg_catalog` attribute as 4D numpy array representing, in order, source ID, x centroid position, y centroid positon, and flux.
+By default, the resulting source catalog will be temporarily attached to the output ImageModel in the `meta.source_catalog.tweakreg_catalog` attribute as 4D numpy array representing, in order, source ID, x centroid position, y centroid position, and flux.
 This catalog will then be deleted from the model in the Tweakreg step.

 Optionally, the catalog can be saved to disk in which case a